Content from What is Git/GitHub?

 The hello-world directory is now a git repository.

 If we run the ls command now (ls lists the content of the hello-world directory), the repository might seem empty; however, adding the -a flag for all files via ls -a will show all hidden files, which in this case includes the new hidden directory .git.
-Flags can simply be thought of as command line options that can be added to shell commands.
+Flags can be thought of as command line options that can be added to shell commands.

 Note that whenever we use git via the command line, we need to preface each command (or verb) with git, so that the computer knows we are trying to get git to do something, rather than some other program.